Net Zero Homes

 How Is Scotland Addressing This?

-To tackle this, the Scottish government has introduced measures to reduce the carbon footprint of housing.
+To tackle the climate crisis, the Scottish government has introduced measures to reduce the carbon footprint of housing.
 One of the key initiatives is the New Build Heat Standard, which came into effect in April 2024.
 This legislation requires all new homes to adopt zero-emissions heating systems, essentially banning the use of fossil fuels for heating in homes built after this date.
 This is part of the broader goal of reducing Scotland’s carbon footprint and helping to meet the legal mandate of becoming net zero by 2045.

 What Does This Mean for You?